dvclmn/AttributedEditor/Sources/Documentation.docc/SyntaxGuide.md

 # Markdown Syntax
-A brief overview of syntax types support by this editor
+A brief overview of syntax types supported by this editor

 ## Headings